Statistical inference for multivariate extremes via a geometric approach: Gauge functions and conditional distributions of rgivenw

 with $\Omega = (\omega_{jk})_{j,k}$ the inverse dispersion matrix.
 Transforming to exponential margins gives

-where $z_j(x_j)$ is the solution to $x_j=-\log(1-F_{T_{\nu}}(z_j))$, and $f_{T_\nu}, F_{T_\nu}$ represent the marginal density and df of the $t_\nu$ distribution.
+where $z_j(x_j)$ is the solution to $x_j=-\log(1-F_{Z_T}(z_j))$, and $f_{Z_T}, F_{Z_T}$ represent the marginal density and distribution function of the $t_\nu$ distribution.
 Again, we are interested in large values of $x_j$ and $z_j$: \citet{Soms76} gave an expansion for the ratio of the univariate survival function to density, from which we can deduce that

 Dropping the component index and writing $z_t = z(tx)$, we have

 where $c$ is a constant depending on $\nu$.
 For a new constant $c'$, this is rearranged to give

 To find the asymptotic behavior of~\eqref{eq:tExp} we firstly consider the Jacobian term: